jaehunjung1/T-GAP/README.md

 We also provide the version of T-GAP trained on **ICEWS14** dataset.
 The model file can be found at `results/checkpoint/icews14.ckpt`.

 ## Simple Demo
-You can run a demo script with a trained model by `sh scripts/demo.sh`.
+You can run a demo script to evaluate the trained model on ICEWS14, by running `sh scripts/demo.sh`.
 The experimental results of the trained model are as follows:

 |**MRR**|**Hits@1**|**Hits@3**|**Hits@10**|